algolia/algoliasearch-client-python/README.md

 # Algolia Search API Client for Python

-> **When using this fork on Google AppEngine, it will use `urlfetch` instead of using the `request` module.
-Please be aware of [urlfetch's limits](https://cloud.google.com/appengine/docs/python/urlfetch/), and not that calls will still fail when calling algolianet.com domains ("Invalid and/or missing SSL certificate for URL"), unless you sent the env vairable APPENGINE_ALGOLIA_CERTS=False.
-To run unit tests on the AppEngine stub, you need to define a APPENGINE_RUNTIME enviroment variable.**

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.